-Great Rivers works to address climate change and promote public health by decreasing carbon pollution and encouraging cleaner energy.
-Missouri’s electricity is among the most coal-intensive in the country, at 80%.
+Great Rivers’ Climate and Energy Program works to address climate change and promote public health by decreasing carbon pollution and encouraging cleaner energy.
+Missouri’s electricity is among the most coal-intensive in the country, at 70%.
 Almost no coal is mined (or oil or gas drilled) in Missouri, and we have good wind and solar potential.
 Our utilities’ coal-burning power plants are old and lack up-to-date pollution controls, which keeps them relatively cheap at the expense of the public’s health and a stable climate.
 Our challenge at Great Rivers is that Missouri’s monopoly utilities are determined to keep these plants running until they wheeze their last gasp and collapse in a pile of rubble.

 In addition, we wrote Missouri’s Renewable Energy Standard, which passed by public vote in 2008 with 66% in favor.
 When Empire District Electric sneaked a bill through the legislature to exempt themselves from paying rebates to help customers install solar, we took them to the Missouri Supreme Court and got that law struck down.

 Northeastern Missouri is home to multiple wind farms as a part of the state’s efforts to increase clean energy use.